playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

-Now, when we use a screen reader it'll read out "January 10th" instead of "One dash ten".
+Now, when we use a screen reader, it'll read out "January 10th" instead of "One dash ten".

-However, while this may have worked before `date` was dyanamically formatted, it won't be correct for most of the year.
+However, while this may have worked before `date` was dynamically formatted, it won't be correct for most of the year.
 (Luckily for us, a broken clock is correct at least once a day)

 Let's correct that by adding in a `formatReadableDate` method and reflect that in the attribute: